baclap/pokego-rater-cli/README.md

 ## Setup

-Create a `credentials.json` based on the example.
+First run `npm install` to install dependencies.
+Then create a `credentials.json` based on the example.

+Credentials Fields:
 - `provider` - must be either `google` or `pokemon-club`
 - `location` - mostly irrelevant for now but required to be there
 - `username` - email address associated with the google/pokemon-club account